Meithal/ccson/README.md

 ```

+More examples of up-to-date usage can be found in `tests/tests.c`.

 If you want to compile it as a separate library or a runtime
-library you need [Cmake](https://cmake.org/) executable
+library you need the [Cmake](https://cmake.org/) executable
-accessible in you windows `PATH`.
+accessible in you Windows/Linux `PATH`.
 From the root folder type

 ```
 mkdir build